/blog/What is Dithering?

 Floyd-Steinberg spreads to 4 neighbors with a specific weighting.
 It's fast and produces smooth results, but can sometimes look a bit "muddy" in midtones.

 Atkinson spreads to 6 neighbors but only passes along 75% of the error.
 This creates higher contrast images with less of that muddy quality.
-Perfect for line art and high-contrast photographs.
+Works great for line art and high-contrast photographs.

 Jarvis-Judice-Ninke spreads to 12 neighbors using a complex weighting matrix.
 It's slower but produces very smooth gradients.
 Published the same year as Floyd-Steinberg, it was described in "A Survey of Techniques for the Display of Continuous Tone Pictures on Bi-level Displays".